BALTIMORE IS WORTH FIGHTING FOR

 PARIS' HUNDRED DAY LEGISLATIVE AGENDA

-While some of the priorities discussed below will require ongoing partnership and implementation over the medium or long term, Paris has identified six legislative priorities that can be prepared and introduced in the Council in her first 100 days in office.
+While some of the priorities discussed below will require ongoing partnership and implementation over the medium or long term, Paris has identified four legislative priorities that can be prepared and introduced in the Council in her first 100 days in office.

 - Banning Salary History Inquiries.
 The practice of basing salary offers on a candidate’s pay history perpetuates racial, gender, and other kinds of wage gaps.
 Paris will introduce legislation to ban salary history inquiries.

 - Medication Assisted Treatment (MAT) Task Force.
 Creating facilities to expand access to critically needed MAT is difficult due to the associated stigma and community concerns.
 Paris will legislative the creation of a temporary MAT task force to study successful strategies deployed worldwide to eliminate the stigma, build trust with communities, and eliminate any potential negative impacts.

 - Work Group for Women’s Transportation Issues.
-Women have different experiences riding transit than men do, especially regarding safety.
-Paris will create a temporary task force to propose recommendations to the Maryland Transit Administration and the Baltimore City Department of Transportation.
+Women have different experiences riding transit than men do, especially when it comes to safety.
+Paris will create a work group to propose recommendations to the Maryland Transit Administration and the Baltimore City Department of Transportation.

-- The Office of Returning Citizens Affairs.
+- Office of Returning Citizens Affairs.
 Baltimore’s high recidivism rate reflects a broken reentry process for many returning citizens.
 Paris will legislate the creation of an Office of Returning Citizens Affairs to provide returning citizens with a one-stop shop for available resources.